TIBCOSoftware/ibi-webFOCUS-CE/Samples/adapter-password-update/README.md

 <!-- TOC --><a name="3-updating-the-image-name"></a>
 #### 3. Updating the Image Name

+> [!NOTE]
+> You muse use WebFOCUS Reporting server image - this image has all the tools required to update the password in the configuration file.

 The `image` field specifies the container image to use for the CronJob.
 If you need to use a different image, update the `image` field with the correct image name.

 ```yaml